Haelina971/etch_a_sketch/README.md

 Etch A Sketch Project for the Odin Project.

 A grid of squares is created using Javascript.
-The squares change color when the user passes over them with the mouse.
+The squares change color when the user passes over them with the mouse while maintaining the mouse button down.

 Functionalities:
 - Possibility to change the number of cells in the grid using a slider.